dramamine/metal-heart/welovedc/published-2011-01-20-we-love-music-kylesa-black-cat-backstage.md

 ![welovedc](/content/images/5381585079_bcf3dfb5b7_o.jpg "IMG_7008")

-Kylesa encored with a track that was pure psych-metal – a cover of Pink Floyd’s “Set the Controls for the Heart of the Sun” – slow and brooding, seemingly building up to something huge.
+Kylesa encored with a track that was pure psych-metal – a cover of Pink Floyd’s [“Set the Controls for the Heart of the Sun”](http://www.youtube.com/watch?v=AvSHexRlNvo) – slow and brooding, seemingly building up to something huge.
 I was totally ready to headbang for a minute or two, but instead, Kylesa gave us a quick dose of the heavy stuff that was over in under a minute.
 I simultaneously love and hate endings like this, the kind that leave me wanting more.

 ![welovedc](/content/images/5381583583_b9e25e66d5_o.jpg "IMG_7007")

-Overall, I felt like what Kylesa are doing belongs at a huge festival.
+Overall, I felt like what [Kylesa](http://kylesa.com/) are doing belongs at a huge festival.
 It was weird seeing them in a packed, small venue like the Black Cat Backstage.
 Their jams are crafted well, with enough elements to appeal to a wide variety of fans of heavy music.
 As I looked around, I could see a couple guys really getting into the music, rocking out with body parts flailing.
 But no mosh pits ever broke out or anything.
 Throughout the set, I would watch the singer go back and drum for awhile, and I wanted to do the same – I wanted to rock out with this band, but there just wasn’t enough room.
 So when’s the stadium tour, guys?

 ![welovedc](/content/images/5381556361_e9c9018506_o.jpg "IMG_6960")

+##### COMMENTS
-#### Ben on January 24, 2011 at 7:17 pm said:
+###### Ben on January 24, 2011 at 7:17 pm said:
     Excellent photos...again!

-### Melody Koons on April 23, 2011 at 8:43 pm said:
+###### Melody Koons on April 23, 2011 at 8:43 pm said:
     Some truly prime blog posts on this web site , saved to fav.